 • So, try at first to place basic shading with a simple brush you prefer to paint usually, hard or soft, and then put the fur strands above, according to the form and lighting.

 • After it's may be needed to make some areas deeper (darker) — for example, shaded areas deeply among strands near their roots — or set some light and highlight accents in the lights.

 • You can experiment also with layer' and brush blending modes, such as Soft Light, Screen, Multiply, etc.

 • As in painting or drawing at all, I'd recommend proceeding from common, main shapes to partial ones and details: firstly, specify the main big volume, lights, and darks, then put non-detailed fur strands using matching brushes, and then make the detailing with detailed fur brushes.

-• In the end, I'd add some the sharpest strands or hairs, maybe blur or darken some of the underlying strands, light up some of most visible, highlighted.
-Try to make some of them softer of sharper, darker or lighter in the finish or work, kind of post-processing.
+• In the end, I'd add some of the sharpest strands or hairs, maybe blur or darken some of the underlying strands, light up some of most visible, highlighted.
+Try to make some of them softer or sharper, darker or lighter in the finish or work, kind of post-processing.
 Add some highlights, specular.
 The separated hair can be drawn by regular textured thin brushes.

 Added 8 new HQ brushes